tranvansang/express-transformer/README.md

 - `recursiveHas`

 Typically, you only need to use the `transformer()` method in most of the cases.
-This method returns a transformations chain whcih is used to validate/transform input data.
+This method returns a transformations chain which is used to validate/transform input data.
 The transformations chain is also a connect-like middleware, and can be placed in the handler parameter in express (e.g. `app.use(chain)``).

 A transformation/validation can be appended to a transformations chain by calling `chain.<method>`.